 - Potassium - same as B vitamins, that's why I eat a lot of bananas and avocados

 - Psyllium husk - thickens the stool up (similar effect to immodium/lomotil), take 30 minutes before meals.
 The powder is more effective.

 - Calmoseptine - I use this when things get irritated down there.

 - Bottoms Up Balm - I also use this when it gets irritated down there (make sure the area is clean before applying).

-Travelling with a JPouchI have travelled to Turkey, Greece and Italy with the JPouch.
+Travelling with a JPouchI have travelled to Turkey, Greece, Italy, Germany and Poland with the JPouch.

 - Don't count on busses in other countries having bathrooms onboard, even overnight busses.

 - Bring travel detergent with you to wash your underwears in the sink when there is no laundry service available.
 If you do not have travel detergent (or it has been confiscated by the TSA) hand wash your underwear with soap in the sink then use either a blow dryer to dry or hang to air dry overnight.